Crynoore/CryBrew-DnD/content/Spells/Spell/Blood Blade.md

 	**Duration:** Instantaneous

-a enemy must be Bloodied Other wise deals no damage. coverts blood in to sharp blades that piers the bloodied enemy, dealing x d x Dmg to enemy, if it kills a enemy the blades gain's a +2 dmg and attack to closes being
+a enemy must be Bloodied Other wise deals no damage. coverts blood in to sharp blades that piers the bloodied enemy, dealing 2d8+1 Dmg to enemy, if it kills a enemy the blades gain's a +2 dmg and attack to closes being